Want to learn how to improve your creative storytelling skills for more engaging writing and better blog posts?

 I think that good salespeople are actually just storytellers.
 They’re just selling a product at the end of it.

 Honestly, I’ve even been hooked into giving somebody my email because they’ve identified my personal pain points well.

 Jessie’s Bonus Note: Yes!
-When it comes to email marketing for bloggers I personally love storytelling and sales emails and I’ll usually think about a benefit of a product and then create a personal story of how this strategy or the solution has helped me.
+When it comes to email marketing for bloggers I personally love writing storytelling emails when selling digital products.
+I’ll usually think about a benefit of a product and then create a personal story of how this strategy or the solution has helped me.
 Sort of a before and after story.

 Alright, now I hope you enjoyed this episode on how to improve your creative writing skills for more engaging writing.

 I hope you feel inspired and empowered to go work on your storytelling skills, find creative ways to tell a story, and maybe even pinpoint your own creative writing process.

 Don’t forget to grab free access to my Travel Blogger Resource Library.
 The tools inside will really help you grow much faster and easier.

 Also, make sure to subscribe to the podcast on iTunes so you get notified when future episodes publish.

 Be A Guest On The Profitable Travel Blogger Podcast

 If you have actionable strategies to share to help bloggers grow their traffic, community, and income, as well as create profitable and healthy online businesses, I’d love to hear from you!